Shelob9/_second_foundation/README.md

 ==================
 An advanced starter theme with a mobile-first, responsive design.
 It features AJAX page loads, Infinite Scroll, Masonry blog page, an optional front page slider, full screen backgrounds and user-configurable color options.
 Can be used as theme as is, but makes a great starter theme for custom designs, as it already has all of the cool features you need built-in.

-You can download [version 1.0.4.3 (via WordPress.org)](http://wordpress.org/themes/download/_second-foundation.1.0.4.3.zip).
-The master branch is currently v1.0.5.3, which is finished and has been submitted to WordPress.org.
-It is pending review.
+To download the latest stable version you can use the [theme's page at WordPress.org](http://wordpress.org/themes/_second-foundation).
+The master branch is at 1.1.0, which is unde development.

 Documentation is available via [the wiki](https://github.com/Shelob9/_second_foundation/wiki), which is a work in progress.